moleculerjs/moleculer/README-draft.md

     version: 1
 }
 ```
-The `name` is a required property.
-It must define.
+The `name` is a mandatory property so it must be defined.
 It's the first part of actionName when you call it with `broker.call`.

 The `version` is an optional property.
 If you running multiple version of a service, it needs to set.
 It will be a prefix in the actionName.
 ```js